SnerkK5/ultra_ascii_studio/README.md

 - Full offline installers are larger due to multimedia dependencies.
 - For compact delivery, use web bootstrap installers.
 - Some x86 limitations depend on third-party package support.

+## P.S.
+I was bored and wanted to make ASCII art, but couldn't find a suitable program with a wide range of settings, so I created this program.
+I hope you find it useful =D